 In written formal invitations, it is sufficient to ask guests to please inform the hosts about any dietary requirements.

-In informal invitations, a simple “do you follow any diet or have any dietary restriction?” works.
+In informal invitations, a simple “Do you follow any diet or have any dietary restrictions?” works.
 Another option is to ask if guests avoid any food.

 It is against etiquette to ask further questions.
 Such as why someone follows the Christian dietary rules.
 Or why someone excludes or includes a certain food.